Joe Rice: 2010 legislative session

-In the 2010 Legislative Session, Rice sponsored legislation focused on job creation and public safety.
-He sponsored a bill to prevent those who have been arrested or charged with a serious crime from buying a gun while the charges are being adjudicated.
-This law, originally signed into law in 2000 by Republican Governor Bill Owens, was set to expire in July 2010.

-Rice also sponsored a bill to make the invasion of privacy for sexual gratification a felony if committed by someone who has previously been convicted of a sexual offense or if the victim is a minor.
-Rice brought this bill in response to a "peeping tom" incident at an Arapahoe County hotel in 2009.

-Rice partnered with Republican Amy Stephens in sponsoring a bill to allow small-group and individual health-care markets to offer wellness incentive programs in exchange for a discount on insurance premiums.

-Rice also sponsored two bills related to the creative industry sector of the Colorado economy.
-One bill dedicated 1% of state capital construction spending towards funding public art for state capitol construction projects.
-Another consolidated several state agencies and offices into the Office of Creative Industries.
+Rice co-sponsored a bill which made multiple changes to the Colorado education system, it was signed into law on May 20, 2010.
+Rice also sponsored a bill related to the creative industry sector of the Colorado economy.
+The bill dedicated 1% of state capital construction spending towards funding public art for state capitol construction projects.

 2010 election

 Rice's district, which contained more registered Republicans than Democrats, was one of those targeted by Colorado Republicans hoping to make gains during the midterm 2010 legislative elections.
-Rice narrowly lost re-election in 2010 to Kathleen Conti, losing 51% to 49% (892 votes out of 30,510 votes cast) in a district where Republicans outnumber Democrats by almost 10 points in voter registration.
+Rice narrowly lost re-election in 2010 to Kathleen Conti, losing 51.5% to 48.5% (892 votes out of 30,510 votes cast) in a district where Republicans outnumber Democrats by almost 10 points in voter registration.

 Life and public service after politics

-Following the election, Rice was called to serve a fifth tour of duty in Iraq with the United States Army Reserve from January through August 2011.
-Upon release from active duty, Rice returned to work in the private sector.
+After the 2010 election, Rice returned to work in the private sector, where he works as the Director of Government Relations at Lockheed Martin Space Systems.
 Though no longer in elected office, he remains active with a number of community organizations and civic groups.